Innovation with broad benefits

-All countries in which Evolva operates (Switzerland, Denmark, USA, India and UK) have comprehensive regulations governing research into and commercial uses of biotechnology.
+All countries in which Evolva operates have comprehensive regulations governing research into and commercial uses of biotechnology.
 Evolva supports the public review and expert technical/legal assessment of such regulations, and when necessary, the strengthening of laws to ensure that they continue to be fit for purpose.
 Our approach to innovation is fully consistent with the aims of UN Convention on Biological Diversity: 1) the conservation of biodiversity, 2) the sustainable use of its components, and 3) the fair and equitable sharing of benefits arising from genetic resources.

 Where Evolva fits in

-Most ingredients today are made in one of two ways: chemically synthesised (typically from petrochemical feedstocks) or extracted and purified from agricultural materials.
+Most ingredients today are made in one of two ways: chemically synthesized (typically from petrochemical feedstocks) or extracted and purified from agricultural materials.

 For some ingredients these approaches work well and there is no role for fermentation to improve their production or properties.
 For many others these methods fall short – this is where Evolva fits in.

 The last few decades have seen increasing use of fermentation to make products such as insulin and vitamins.
 Brewed ingredients represent a natural progression of this trend.
 All of it has required advances in the underlying science.